-With the instructor, take some time to examine the spectrometer and become familiar with the operating characteristics.
-Pay particular attention to the proper use of high voltages (negative bias) present on the PMTs (1000-2000V), and to taking proper care to avoid exposure of the photocathodes to high light intensities while voltage is applied!
-Note that both the SPEX and the Heath are set up to utilize photon counting detection -- you will be using both systems so learn the rudiments of each the first time you use them!
-Finally learn how to import data into spreadsheets for analysis and graphing.
+Take some time to examine the spectrometer and become familiar with the operating characteristics.
+Pay particular attention to the proper use of high voltages (negative bias) present on the PMT detector (> 1000V), and to taking proper care to avoid exposure of the photocathodes to high light intensities while voltage is applied!
+Note that both the SPEX and the Heath are set up to utilize photon counting detection -- you will be using both systems so learn the rudiments of each the first time you use them.
 Instructions are provided on all of these steps in Appendices II-VI.